brightcove/brightcove-player-sdk-ios/README.md

 When the end-user selects one of the options, the [preferredPeakBitRate] property of the current AVPlayerItem will be set to the option's value.
 If the video is in a playlist, the next video played will also have the preferredPeakBitRate value set.

 After setting a non-zero value for [preferredPeakBitRate] you may not notice a difference in quality until AVPlayer has reached the end of its current buffered cache.

+You may additionally use the `configWithMenuTitle:bitrateOptions:andIndexofInitialSelection:` initializer that provides the ability to set the index of your preferred initial value.
+The index should correlate to the index of the desired option in the `bitrateOptions` array.

+You may additionally use the `setPreferredPeakBitRate:` method on your `BCOVPlaybackController` object to programatically set the preferred bitrate for the current and future sessions.

 NOTE: End-users must be given a way to return to the default value (0) of [preferredPeakBitRate].
 You can do this by providing an option with a bitrate value of 0.
 If you do not provide a bitrate option of 0 an "Automatic" option will be appended to your list of options for the end-user.